 Learning to read is the critical challenge of the primary grades (K-3).
 In Canada, the US and Australia about 25% of children encounter significant difficulty learning to read.
 When these children reach the fourth grade, they do not read fluently enough to grasp what is being taught.
 These children often lag behind in academic and social development, both during and beyond the school years.
-Our Early Years Evaluation (EYE) tools assess the skills of children ages 3 – 6 years and provide educators with the data they need to put targeted classroom instruction, and appropriate intervention in place as children prepare for kindergarten.
+Our Early Years Evaluation (EYE) solutions assess the skills of children ages 3 – 6 years and provide educators with the data they need to put targeted classroom instruction, and appropriate intervention in place as children prepare for kindergarten.

-The EYE consists of two complementary components:
+The EYE consists of two complementary components, supported by a set of carefully aligned domain strengthening interventions:

 Early Years Evaluation – Direct Assessment